 Depreciation of buildings is computed on the straight-line method over an estimated useful life of 40 years.
 Depreciation of building improvements is computed on the straight-line method over the estimated useful life of the improvements.
 If the Company determines it is the owner of tenant improvements, the amounts funded to construct the tenant improvements are treated as a capital asset and depreciated over the lesser of the remaining lease term or the estimated useful life of the improvements on the straight-line method.
-Leasehold interest and the related ground lease payments are amortized over the initial lease term of the leasehold position.
-During 2023, 2022 and 2021, the Company recorded depreciation expense (including amortization of a leasehold position, lease origination costs, and capitalized leasing commissions) of \$24,789,000, \$23,781,000 and \$22,832,000, respectively.
+Leasehold interests and the related ground lease payments are amortized over the initial lease term of the leasehold position.
+During 2024, 2023 and 2022, the Company recorded depreciation expense (including amortization of a leasehold position, lease origination costs, and capitalized leasing commissions) of \$24,291,000, \$24,789,000 and \$23,781,000, respectively.

-NOTE 5 - SALES OF PROPERTIES
+NOTE 5 - SALES OF PROPERTIES AND IMPAIRMENT LOSS

-The following table details the Company's sales of real estate during 2023, 2022 and 2021 (amounts in thousands):
+The following tables detail the Company's sales of real estate during 2024, 2023 and 2022 (amounts in thousands):